MoSync/MoSyncDoc/howto.md

 ## File format

 You can use HTML or Markdown.
-The build script convertes Markdown to HTML.
+The build script converts Markdown to HTML.
 Currently kramdown is used (a Ruby Markdown converter).

 Each documentation page goes into its own subdirectory.